Why We’re Here

 Follow this link HERE to see how Division Rankings work – If the WCRA data entry team is unable to validate the payout to place the event into a Division Ranking, it will default as a Division 4.

-Note: If an athlete manually adds an event into the VRQ, it defaults to a Division 2 and the athlete will be charge the nomination fee of $150.
+Note: *Note: If an athlete manually adds an event into the VRQ, it defaults to a Division 2 and the athlete will be charged the nomination fee of $150.
 If the WCRA events team later reclassifies the event to another Division level, the athlete’s nomination fee will be adjusted to the appropriate amount.